 It requires a certain synergy - a need for many cooling components on your GMC K25/K2500 Suburban working in concert - to maintain constant engine temperature, and like a house of cards when one goes down they all fail.
 A very important one is the cooling fan assembly, and it turns on when the engine temperature is reaching the high end of its nominal range.
 Most of the time your GMC K25/K2500 Suburban cooling fan assembly turns on suddenly is when your car or truck is not traveling fast; this is because the radiator is not able to scoop up enough air to function properly.
 As the cooling fan pulls air through the metal fins of your radiator, the temperature of the coolant inside the core lowers and it re-enters the engine.

-At Car Parts Discount, we have real customer support agents on the phone with enough expertise to help you purchase the appropriate GMC K25/K2500 Suburban part for your project or repair.
-Given all the trouble that can be involved with fixing broken parts on your car or truck, let www.carpartsdiscount.com be the most authoritative website you go to make buying it easy.
-Buying new GMC parts from www.carpartsdiscount.com means you are paying the lowest prices for the absolute greatest original and aftermarket replacement K25/K2500 Suburban parts on the internet.
+At Car Parts Discount, we have real customer support agents available with enough expertise to help you purchase the appropriate GMC K25/K2500 Suburban part for your project or repair.
+Given all the trouble that can be involved with fixing broken parts on your car or truck, let www.carpartsdiscount.com be the number one store you go to make purchasing it easy.
+Buying new GMC parts from www.carpartsdiscount.com means you are getting the best deal on the most superior original and aftermarket replacement K25/K2500 Suburban parts on the internet.
 If your car or truck was built in 1974, 1973, 1972, 1971, 1970, 1969, 1968, 1967, then you will find the correct GMC K25/K2500 Suburban Cooling Fan Assembly parts right here.